umdenes100/ENES100ArduinoLibrary/README.md

 `bool retrieveDestination()`
 Returns: True on success, false on failure.
 Retrieves the coordinates of the destination from the Vision System.

+`unsigned long updateLocation()`
+Returns: Time elapsed to update the location, or 0 on failure.
+Updates the OSV's location information.

 ## Competition Procedures